How to Set Up Multichat for Twitch, YouTube, and Kick

 Having a unified chat view is a game-changer, but there are some best practices that will help you make the most of it:

-- Address viewers by platform.
-When responding to a message, mention the platform: "Thanks for the follow on Twitch, Alex!" or "Good question from YouTube chat."
+• Address viewers by platform.
+When responding to a message, mention the platform: "Thanks for the follow on Kick, Alex!" or "Good question from YouTube chat."
 This helps viewers on each platform feel acknowledged.

-- Set chat rules on both platforms.
-Make sure your Twitch and YouTube chat rules are consistent.
-If you have chat moderation bots on Twitch, consider setting up comparable moderation on YouTube too.
+• Set chat rules on every platform.
+Make sure your Twitch, YouTube, and Kick chat rules are consistent.
+If you have chat moderation bots on Twitch, consider setting up comparable moderation on YouTube and Kick too.

-- Tell viewers about multichat.
-Let your audience know you can see both chats.
-This encourages participation from viewers on both platforms, because they know their messages will not be ignored.
+• Tell viewers about multichat.
+Let your audience know you can see all three chats.
+This encourages participation from viewers on every platform, because they know their messages will not be ignored.

 Multichat Availability